-Not all of the file types listed in this chapter are supported when using the CaptionMaker Command Line Interface (CLI).
-To see the files that are available when using the CLI, see the CaptionMaker CommandLine Options document.
-Open the CLI document from Help > CommandLine Documentation (Local).
+Not all of the file types listed in this chapter are supported when using the CaptionMaker or MacCaption Command Line Interface (CLI).

+- To see the files that are available when using the CLI in CaptionMaker, open the CLI document from Help > CommandLine Documentation (Local). - To see the files that are available when using the CLI in MacCaption, open the CLI document from Help > Command Line Interface.